yaapu/FrskyTelemetryScript/README.md

 ## Advanced Features

- - dual battery support (dual FLVSS and/or dual battery from ArduPilot) short press [ENTER] to display second battery info
+ - dual battery support (dual FLVSS and/or dual battery from ArduPilot) short press [ENTER] to display second battery info.
+If a second battery is detected there will be a "B1+B2" label on screen.
  - capacity ovveride for battery 1 and 2
  - min/max for battery/cell voltage, current, altitude, ground and vertical speed, short press [MENU] to display min/max values